-In 2011 he appeared at the Royal Opera House in a Masterclass with legendary jazz drummer Peter Erskine and later the same year at the Royal College of Music, as part of their Festival of Percussion.
+In 2011 he accompanied the legendary jazz drummer Peter Erskine in a Masterclass at the Royal Opera House, and again later the same year at the Royal College of Music as part of their Festival of Percussion.

-Jules is also an experienced sound engineer, and records at home or on location.
-Over the years he has engineered and / or mixed recordings by a selection of British jazz artists, including Stan Sulzmann’s Neon Orchestra, Gareth Lockrane, Chris Allard, Dave Manington, Brigitte Beraha, The Big Shake Up, as well as his own album “Groove Therapy.”
+Jules is also an experienced sound engineer, and as well as his own projects has engineered and / or mixed recordings by Stan Sulzmann’s Neon Orchestra, Rebecca Nash’s “Atlas,” Gareth Lockrane, Nina Clark, Chris Allard, Dave Manington, Brigitte Beraha, Sara Dowling, The Big Shake Up, The Horne Section, and many others.

 Education is a significant area of Jules’s professional work.
 As well as teaching at the GSMD, he has been a Bass Tutor and Ensemble Coach with the National Youth Jazz Orchestra of Scotland since 2009.
 Previous posts include Middlesex University, Eton College and Christ’s Hospital school.